Dunkle Komödie mit Musik

-Using the tried and tested means of rapid transformation, comedic, popular acting and music, they examine the difficult relationship between individual rights and state reason and make a sensual plea for the power of grace that grows from love.
+Using the tried-and-tested techniques of rapid transformation, comedic, accessible performance, and music, we explore the complex relationship between individual rights and state rationality and make a compelling case for the power of grace that springs from love.

 Additional information